 In the Anne Frank video diary the camera takes the place of Anne’s diary: the story is told from Anne’s perspective.
-This principle is followed in the episodes about her time after the arrest.
+This principle is followed in Anne Frank – After the Arrest, the episodes about Anne Frank’s time after the arrest.
 We’ve chosen to also have Anne tell her own story in these episodes.
 From an indefinable place and time she looks back on the events after the arrest.
 In monologues, Anne only talks about what she experienced and saw (or could have seen) herself.
 So Anne is not an omniscient narrator: it’s her own story that she’s looking back on.
 This is what she could have said about it…

-4. The Anne Frank House has always had the profiled itself as the place where the life story of Anne Frank is presented in the most relevant, historically reliable way.
-In the Anne Frank video diary a video camera replaces the diary.
+6. The Anne Frank House has always had the profiled itself as the place where the life story of Anne Frank is presented in the most relevant, historically reliable way.
+In the Anne Frank Video Diary a video camera replaces the diary.
 In the episodes that take place after the arrest, Anne looks back on her time in the camps from after her death.
 Why did you make this choice?

 The Anne Frank House believes it’s vitally important to keep the memory of Anne Frank and the Holocaust alive for the current generation.
 In doing so we seek out innovative ways to bring the story to young people’s attention.
 Young people are reading less and less, but they watch videos on YouTube en masse.
 This series is a new and engaging way to reach young people with Anne Frank’s life story.

-5. Why can’t I watch the first series of the Anne Frank video diary?
+8. Why can’t I watch the first series, Anne Frank video diary?

-In a number of countries, including the USA and Mexico, the copyright on the diaries of Anne Frank has not yet expired.
+In a number of countries, including the USA, Spain and Mexico, the copyright on the diaries of Anne Frank has not yet expired.
 That is why the first series of the Anne Frank video diary can’t be seen there.
-In those countries the copyright on the diaries of Anne Frank is held by the Anne Frank Fonds in Basel.

 9. Can the second series, Anne Frank – After the Arrest, be seen everywhere?